mylivn-gmbh/jobs/backend-developer.md

+We are looking for you!

-## Scala Backend Developer (M/W)
+## SCALA BACKEND DEVELOPER (M/W)

-### Full Time — Munich, Germany

-### Mylivn - Your Lifestyle Social Network

-## Who we are

-Mylivn is a lifestyle social network where creators have the freedom to influence their own experience.
-It provides a place for everyone to run their own channel in a community where being active means being seen.

-It’s like your own app within our app – a place to share your way of “livn”.

-Mylivn was founded in 2015 and is based in Munich, Germany.
+Mylivn is a social network for modern creative minds with multiple passions.
+Our mission is to inspire genuine creativity and authentic connections.
+We have a team of enthusiastic and creative doers from all over the world, and we’re always looking for new talents.

+Join us on our mission to transform social media!

 ## Our stack
 Our backend system represents a microservice architecture with strict domain boundaries between services.
 We use REST API for external and direct internal communications.
 Also, we use messaging to pass events between services.
 All our services are deployed as Docker containers.

 Technologies we use in backend: